NidhiU-24/PwC-Switzerland-Power-BI-Job-Simulation/README.md

 Currently, we get in touch after they have terminated the contract, but this is reactionary: it would be better to know in advance who is at risk
 We  have done customer analysis with Excel: it has always ended in a dead-end We would like to know more about our customers: visualised clearly so that it’s self-explanatory for our management

+## 3. HR Analytics - Diversity and Inclusivity

+### Task
+Human Resources at our telecom client is highly into diversity and inclusion.
+They’ve been working hard to improve gender balance at the executive management level, but they’re not seeing any progress.
+They’re reaching out to us for help.

+At PwC Switzerland we are often approached by clients seeking support with diversity and inclusion.
+Companies need a workforce of diverse talents and backgrounds to succeed in an increasingly complex and heterogeneous world.
+To us, diversity and inclusion are business imperatives, not just nice-to-haves.
+We aim for all of our teams to feel welcome and appreciated.
+But actually achieving this and unlocking its potential involves a whole set of practical challenges.

+Why is this so?

+Think about the importance of strategy, awareness and education, analytics and inspiration.

+Calculating the following measures could help to define proper KPIs:

+No. of men
+No. of women
+No. of leavers
+% employees promoted (FY21)
+% of women promoted
+% of hires men
+% of hires women
+% turnover
+Average performance rating: men
+Average Performance rating: women